yyyyyfff7/Prompt_Library/README.md

 # Data Repository for LLM-TG

-This repository accompanies the manuscript submitted to ICCAD 2024, titled "LLM-TG: Towards Automated Test Case Generation for Processors Using Large Language Models".
+This repository accompanies the manuscript submitted to ICCD 2024, titled "LLM-TG: Towards Automated Test Case Generation for Processors Using Large Language Models".

 It contains the following: